kingluddite/web-dev-notes/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 # Bootstrap and WordPress

 ## SEO Yoast
-This is a free useful plugin to help make your site SEO Friendly
+* This is a free useful plugin to help make your site SEO Friendly

-remove this in `header.php`
+* Remove this in `header.php`

+`header.php`

 ```php
     <meta name="description" content="">